UK leader in peril after Treasury chief axes 'Trussonomics'

 Hunt also said he was setting up a new Economic Advisory Council of economists and investment bankers to help inform policy — a far cry from Truss’ bid to throw out economic “orthodoxy.”

-The pound rose more than 1% to above $1.13 in London after Hunt’s morning announcement.
+The pound rose more than 1% to above $1.13 in London after Hunt’s announcements.
 That pushed the U.K. currency back above where it was trading on Sept.
 22, the day before Kwarteng announced the tax cuts.

 Yields on 10-year government bonds, an indicator of government borrowing costs, fell to 3.947% from 4.327% on Friday.
 It was 3.495% on Sept.
 22. Bond yields tend to rise as the risk of a borrower defaulting increases.